MOT brake guide

 Quick answer

-Brake pads can fail an MOT if they are worn down to the wear indicator, below the minimum acceptable thickness, contaminated with oil or grease, missing, or incorrectly mounted.
+Brake pads can fail an MOT if they are worn to the wear indicator, badly worn, contaminated with oil, grease or brake fluid, missing, insecure or incorrectly mounted.

-An illuminated brake pad wear indicator by itself is not listed as a reason for MOT failure, but the actual pad condition still matters.
-If the pads are badly worn or unsafe, the vehicle can fail.
+A brake pad wear warning light by itself is not always the direct reason for failure, but the actual condition of the pads still matters.
+If the pads are unsafe, the car can fail.

 When brake pads can fail an MOT